EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

    The window for specifying measurement parameters and excitation scheme

-For the laser alternation, please specify alternation sequence, using the letters B (blue), G (green/yellow), R (red) and I (infrared) for the four excitation channels.
+Please specify the sequence of the laser excitation using the letters B (blue), G (green/yellow), R (red) and I (infrared) for the four excitation channels.
 Different excitation schemes of up to three lasers can be entered here, such as RGB, RG, GB, etc. Next, select the slider to choose the corresponding detection channel (e.g., the left or right position on a split camera used as the donor detection channel).
-In case the alternation during an ALEX experiment is not fully synchronized, the slider allows you to set the correct starting frame with the corresponding detection channel.
-In this case one needs to load it single *tif.-files* and select the correct alternation sequence / starting frame.
+This slider serves for cases, in which the starting point of data acquisition varys with laser excitation.
+The slider allows you to set the correct starting frame with the corresponding detection channel.
+For varying acquisition, one needs to load each single *tif.-files* and select the correct alternation sequence / starting frame.
 The slider has 2 positions for a 2c-ALEX experiments, it automatically shows 3 positions in the case of a specified 3c-ALEX experiment.

 Next, please choose which frames you want to load on the program by using the **Load frame range** box.
 Depending on the experiment, you can choose the range of desired frames for detecting the particles and extracting their intensity traces. *Deep-LASI* takes all the frames by default.
 As the last step here, click on the corresponding channel color from the four options to confirm the detection channel. *Deep-LASI* will open the first data file from the files that you selected, as shown in :numref:`doc_particles_detection`, and create an average projection for particle detection next.